-Once clear goals and expectations are clearly stated, teams can develop strategic plans for achieving them within a timeframe.
+Once clear goals and expectations are clearly stated, teams can develop strategic plans to achieve them within a timeframe.

-A manager can only be good enough in managerial approach with good communication.
+A manager can only be good enough in the managerial approach if he is good at communication, especially when given the responsibility of event management.
 Good communication with the team members, responding to their concerns, and providing constructive criticism from time to time are vital components.
 Good communication also strengthens the bond with the team as it helps the team focus in the same direction.

 A good manager’s approach is not to criticize everyone all the time.
-Instead, the approach should replace criticism with constructive feedback, which will bring growth and development.
-Constructive feedback and specific improvement suggestions are equally essential for positive and negative performance.
+Instead, the approach should replace criticism with constructive feedback, bringing growth and development.
+Constructive feedback and specific improvement suggestions are essential for positive and negative performance.
 Constructive feedback brings productivity and belonging among team members and admiration for a manager.

 Lead with an example.